Seven Wonders of the Ancient World

 tower was ultimately destroyed

-by the Rhodian knights in 1522, who used the stones to build a castle (which is now the Archaeological Museum of Bodrum).
+by the Rhodian knights in 1522, who used the stones to build a castle (which is now the Museum for Underwater Archaeology).
 Today, the remains of this once

 grandiose monument offer a sad sight.
 More information can be found here.